| | | | | | | |

 Take a look at the links below for more Christmas-inspired recipes:

-If you make this recipe, please be sure to give it a rating and leave a comment!
+And if you make these Sugared Cranberries to add to a treat you make, please be sure to give it a star rating and leave a comment!

 5 from 2 votes